syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-N> To render the tab control use either Razor or Tag helper code as given in the previous code snippet.
+N> To render the tab control, use either Razor or Tag helper code as given in the code sample.

 The following output will be displayed.